LeaRostoker/Kyudai-project-Lea/README.md

 ### What is an SDF and why do we need it ?

 SDF stands for Signed Distance Function (or Field).
 It is a way of describing a 2D or 3D environment and it is used by POSA to place characters in a scene.
-Thus, if we want to use POSA with our own custom scene, we will need this file for each new scene mesh we create
+Thus, if we want to use POSA with our own custom scene, we will need this file for each new scene mesh we create.

+### The algorithm and how to use it
+We created two versions of an algorithm to compute these SDF files

+## Semantics
+POSA also needs files describing the scene's semantics.
+Our algorithm described above also handle the creation of the semantic files.
+However you need to prepare your mesh in a certain way

 ## POSA
 ### Installation